 By Molly Papows

-On a recent drive home from the coast a few hours after a storm, slants of light would occasionally break through quick-moving clouds and illuminate smoke-like curls of snow above the trees.
+On a recent drive home from the coast a few hours after a storm, slants of light would occasionally break through quick-moving clouds and catch smoke-like curls of snow above the trees.
 The new powder on each pine needle and branch was so fine it lifted into the atmosphere at the first suggestion of movement.
 Whole trees trembled and breathed fleeting apparitions of themselves made of amber light and snow, the hills along the Interstate blinking in and out of focus with each shiver of wind like the soft double exposure of forest floors in early landscape photography, the delicate sway of wildflowers stubbornly sumptuous and painterly.

 My first winter here there was a morning so cold the air itself appeared crystalized; suspended ice particles reflected the light in such a way that every silhouette seemed haloed in prismatic color.
 Distances took on new tactility and dimension, and whole landscapes shimmered as I moved.
 I wanted a word for what I was seeing and turned to my bookshelf.
 In the first chapter of Landmarks, Robert Macfarlane describes the poetry and possibilities inherent in the Scottish term blinter or “cold dazzle,” a surprisingly solid word for such an ephemeral effect.
 Every time the temperature dips below zero, I set myself up for disappointment with my complete confidence that the elements will have conspired overnight to create another glimmering, otherworldly haze.